 Blue Prairie Forms allows for a wide array of configuration options.
-The two basic method of speeding up printing is to create additional phantom threads so that many job scan be sent to your printers simultaneously.
+To allow documents to be processes in parallel, additional phantom threads can be defined so that many job scan be sent to your printers simultaneously.
 To understand how to properly configure threading, you should understand what it does.
 The following diagram will be referenced below.

 Document Creation Flow (from left to right)